 Twenty-five years later, in the landmark case of Grutter v.
 Bollinger (2003), the Supreme Court affirmed its decision in Bakke by ruling that the University of Michigan Law School’s race-conscious admissions policy was constitutional because it did not involve the use of explicit quotas.
 But Bakke remains fundamental precedent on affirmative action.

-Most recently, in June 2016 the Supreme Court affirmed, in a 4-3 decision from Justice Anthony Kennedy, a lower court ruling that allowed the University of Texas to use a race-conscious admissions policy under the Constitution’s Equal Protection Clause.
+Most recently, in June 2016 the Supreme Court affirmed, in a 4-3 decision written by Justice Anthony Kennedy, a lower court ruling that allowed the University of Texas to use a race-conscious admissions policy under the 14th Amendment’s Equal Protection Clause.

 “The Court’s affirmance of the University’s admissions policy today does not necessarily mean the University may rely on that same policy without refinement.
-It is the University’s ongoing obligation to engage in constant deliberation and continued reflection regarding its admission policies,” Kennedy said.
+It is the University’s ongoing obligation to engage in constant deliberation and continued reflection regarding its admission policies,” Kennedy wrote in Fisher v.
+University of Texas.